 If your company pays for its employees’ gas, you’ve bought yourself a costly problem.
 To avoid a fuel card or fuel reimbursement disaster, it’s time to start exploring other options.

-If you have employees who drive a personal vehicle for work, you may hear increased requests for a company fuel card to help offset these rising costs.
-If you already offer a fuel card, you are undoubtedly seeing a significant increase in those costs to the company.
-It is possible that more employees than usual will be tempted to squeeze personal use out of company-purchased fuel.
-This is only natural in an inflationary economy.
+If you have employees who drive a personal vehicle for work, you probably heard at some point in the last year requests for a company fuel card to help offset these rising costs.
+If you already offer a fuel card, you probably know how costly it can be, especially when prices spike.
+In an inflationary economy, employees may be even more prone than usual to squeeze out some personal use from company-subsidized fuel.

 This situation requires a review of company vehicle policies and consideration of how to help employees make ends meet without adopting a program that is prohibitively expensive.